RyanBeiden/personal-site/README.md

 # Personal Bio Site
 This web app displays my current projects (with deployed links and repository links), the technologies I work with and little bit about myself!
-This is a forever work in progress, but especially right now, as I am building my first web apps, I will be displaying them here for all to see.
+This is a forever work in progress, enjoy!

 ## Preview